chromium/chromium/docs/clang.md

 trunk.
 Set `llvm_force_head_revision = true` in your args.gn if the clang you're trying to build with is closer to clang trunk than to Chromium's pinned clang (which `tools/clang/scripts/update.py --print-revision` prints).

+## Related documents

+* [Toolchain support](toolchain_support.md) gives an overview of clang rolls, and documents when to revert clang rolls and how to file good toolchain bugs.

+* [Updating clang](updating_clang.md) documents the mechanics of updating clang, and which files are included in the default clang package.

+* [Clang Sheriffing](clang_sheriffing.md) contains instructions for how to debug compiler bugs, for clang sheriffs.